 Let’s talk favorites… What is your favorite SOE game title?
 What is your favorite thing about that game?

-Do you have a hobby?
-What’s the last book you read?
+Let’s get real!
+Hobbies?
+What’s last book you read?
 Last movie you saw?
 What do you do to unwind after a busy day?

-Enjoy this screenshot from EverQuest, Steve’s favorite SOE Game!
+Enjoy this screenshot from EverQuest, Shawn’s favorite SOE Game!

-We hope you enjoyed meeting Steve and will join us in the New Year for more SOE Employee Spotlights!
+We hope you enjoyed meeting Shawn and will join us next month for more SOE Employee Spotlights!

 Employee Spotlight Archives